henno/sampleproject/README.md

 Setup the project
 ====
-1. Clone the fork to your computer, delete .git folder and init git again
+1. Clone the project to your computer, delete .git folder and init git again.
+If you just download the zip file, you will lose the files beginning with a dot like .htaccess and .gitignore.
+So do not download zip.
+Clone!
 2. Copypaste config.sample.php to config.php and adjust settings there
 3. Import doc/database.sql to your local mysql database
 4. Run composer install